 The following list of cases and other engagements provides examples of the types of cases Jeff has worked on, and includes patent, trade secret, trademark, and copyright litigation, as well as IP counseling to inventors and companies.
 The descriptions below are examples only, and do not provide a complete listing of Jeff's experience.
 The outcomes described below are for illustration only, and are not meant to imply that similar results would be achieved in any particular future case or engagement.

 Smart Lock, LLC v.
 Master Lock Company LLC and Fortune Brands Home & Security, Inc.

 (Patent) Civil Action No. 2:16-cv-1018 in the U.S. District Court for the Eastern District of Texas (Marshall) Judge Rodney Gilstrap, Magistrate Judge Roy S. Payne (representing Defendants Master Lock Company and Fortune Brands) In this patent infringement case the plaintiff is asserting a single patent (U.S. Patent No. 7,012,503) concerning method and a system for controlling access to a location secured by a lock mechanism controlled by a lock control unit.
-The case is in the early stages.
+The case settled on terms favorable to Master Lock Company in the early stages.

 The Board of Regents of the University of Houston System on Behalf of the University of Houston System and Its Member Institutions, et al. v.
 Houston College of Law, Inc., formerly known as South Texas College of Law